chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 	If ``contact search radius factor`` :math:`\leq 1`, an error is thrown.

 * The ``contact search frequency`` parameter is used to set the updating frequency of the contact search list.
 By default, it is set to 1, that is, the contact search list is updated at each time-step.

+* The ``enable extra sharp interface vtu output field`` when set this parameter is set to true it enable the output of additional value field in the vtu file produce by the simulation.
+Currently these additional output field consiste of: The cell id that cut a specific cell (cell_cut).

 * The subsection ``gravity`` defines the value of the gravity used in the simulation.
 This gravity can be defined as a function that evolves in time and space.
 Each component of the ``Function expression`` corresponds respectively to its magnitude in X, Y, and Z.